 Though it is not denied that having a beautiful website design impresses your shoppers, yet they are not here to see the design but to buy from you.

-Your eCommerce store should be able to guide the shoppers to their desired destination without much effort and provide pictures of the product from various angles.
+Your eCommerce store should be able to guide shoppers to their desired destination without much effort and provide pictures of the product from various angles.
 Giving detailed information regarding the product will aid your customer to make an informed decision and a simplified checkout always renders exceptional user experience.

 If you are confused between a beautiful design and good functionality, choose later over the other.